-- Offers discounts (like discounts for women, non-smokers, or married people; discounts for paying yearly; discounts for paying your premiums using electronic funds transfer; or discounts for multiple policies). - Uses medical underwriting, or applies a different premium when you don't have a guaranteed issue right or aren't in a Medigap Open Enrollment Period. - Sells Medicare SELECT policies that may require you to use certain providers.
-If you buy this type of Medigap policy, your premium may be less.
-(Go to page 20.) - Offers a "high-deductible option" for Plans F or G. If you buy Plans F or G with a high-deductible option, you must pay the first \$2,700 of deductibles, copayments, and coinsurance (in 2023) for covered services not paid by Medicare before the Medigap policy pays anything.
-You must also pay a separate deductible (\$250 per year) for foreign travel emergency services.
+- Offers discounts (like discounts for women, non-smokers, or married people; discounts for paying yearly; discounts for paying your premiums using electronic funds transfer; or discounts for multiple policies). - Uses medical underwriting or applies a different premium when you don't have a guaranteed issue right or aren't in a Medigap Open Enrollment Period. - Sells Medicare SELECT policies that may require you to use certain providers.
+If you buy this type of Medigap policy, your premium may be lower. - Offers a "high-deductible option" for Plans F or G. If you buy Plans F or G with a "high-deductible option," you must pay the first \$2,800 (in 2024) of deductibles, copayments, and coinsurance for covered services not paid by Medicare before the Medigap policy pays anything.
+You also pay a separate deductible (\$250 per year) for foreign travel emergency care.